featherbear/UNSW-DART1130/site/content/post/assessment-2-make-what-will-happen.md

 Simon Terrill's series of long-exposure photographs of people freeze both the passing of time, and the movement of people into a single still image - which creates a layering between the foreground (subject) and the background (environment).
 This inspired me to create **_Trapped (6)_** - A combination of stills that were merged together through multiple exposures.
 Instead of animating the environment, the foreground is animated - time passes yet we still find ourselves in the same environment.

 I also took inspiration from Sara Oscar, who used analogue editing techniques like dodging, burning and selective exposures.
-I took this as inspiration to manipulated the photographic paper in several ways to create **Caged (7)**.
+I took this as inspiration to manipulate the photographic paper in several ways to create **Caged (7)**.
 A low contrast filter was used to create an unnatural flat tone, akin to the mundane feelings of entrapment.
 In developing the border, I exposed the edges to light after the initial chemical development process in order to create an uneven light texture.
 I also applied dodging techniques to lighten portions of the image.
 Yet, slight movements of the paper during exposure induced a blur which created a softness to this otherwise seeming grunge.